Post-baccalaureate Program Leading to an Initial Teaching License

 Students who satisfactorily complete program requirements leading to a teaching license are recommended for licensure to the Massachusetts Department of Education.
 Program requirements include completion of all coursework, passage of Massachusetts Tests for Educator Licensure (MTELs) and completion of a practicum experience.

 Content knowledge in the following areas must be documented in the student’s undergraduate academic record.
 Any gaps in coverage must be fulfilled as determined by the student’s advisor.
 Courses referenced below are from the Westfield undergraduate program, but equivalent coursework from another institution will be accepted.

 A 30-hour diversity experience is required before or during practicum.

-Students must pass the required MTEL subject matter test (History) and have a GPA of 2.8 for admission to practicum.
+Students must pass the required MTEL subject matter tests (Early Childhood and Foundations of Reading) and have a GPA of 2.8 for admission to practicum.

 Practicum placements are generally within a 30-mile radius of the university unless otherwise specified and approved.